Labeling Organic Soap

 Where is the accountability?
 Organic certification is the only way you can be sure a company's product truly complies with organic standards.
 If there is no certification, there is no proof, no accountability and technically these products are not organic as defined by the USDA!

 Click here to read, "A Few Words About Organic Soaps and Shampoos"

 Our Unofficial Seal

-Although not an official label, we use these homemade seals on some of our Soaps and Shampoos, like the Dead Sea Spa, Rhassoul Clay & Yogurt, Loofah Pumice Foot Soap, Mud & Clay, and our Bamboo Charcoal soaps and shampoo because they do not qualify for the "Made With Organic Ingredients" label described above.
+Although not an official label, we sometimes use "natural ingredient" seals on some of our Soaps and Shampoos, like the Dead Sea Spa, Loofah Pumice Foot Soap, Mud & Clay, and our Bamboo Charcoal soaps and shampoo because they do not qualify for the "Made With Organic Ingredients" label described above.

 Although these soaps and shampoos are made with certified organic ingredients and meet the same rigorous standards as those required for our "Made With Organic Ingredients" products, they contain ingredients like Dead Sea Mud that are not listed on the NOP National List of Allowed and Prohibited Substances (National List) for non-agricultural ingredients.

 Since clays like kaolin and bentonite have some agricultural use, they appear on the list.
-Unfortunately, natural Rhassoul Clay, Pumice, Dead Sea Mud, etc. are not used in farming and thus do not appear on the list.
+Unfortunately, natural Bamboo Charcoal, Pumice, Dead Sea Mud, etc. are not used in farming and thus do not appear on the list.